Sruthisl94/Prediction-of-Original-Extract-concentration-from-NIR-Spectroscopy-Data-of-Beer-Samples-/README.md

 ## Title:
-Machine Learning approcch for the prediction of original extract concentration from Near Infrared Spectroscopy Data of Beer Samples
+Machine Learning approach for the prediction of original extract concentration from Near Infrared Spectroscopy Data of Beer Samples
 ## Objective:
 This project aims to develop a machine learning-based model to predict the original extract (gravity) of beer using Near-Infrared (NIR) spectroscopy data.
 The original extract concentration is a crucial quality parameter in the brewing industry, as it indicates the substrate potential for yeast fermentation and serves as a taxation parameter.
 By leveraging NIR spectral data and chemometric techniques, this project builds a predictive model to estimate the extract concentration accurately, enabling real-time quality control and process optimization in brewing.
 ## Datasets: